-During the cold winter months, there are many activities that older adults, including people living with Dementia, can enjoy when residing in a care home.
+During the cold winter months, there are many activities that older adults, including people living with Dementia, can enjoy when residing in a care home or nursing home.
 Carefully considered activities are beneficial for skill development, help to keep the mind active and engaged, and encourage individuals to socialise with like-minded people.

 Whether you’re looking for ideas for activities to suggest to a friend or relative living with Dementia, or are interested in suggestions to host your own activities, we have gathered some of the most popular ideas that are ideal to enjoy all year round, but especially during the winter months.

 We believe positive and successful dementia activities should:

 Recreating favourite dishes is a great way to bring a wonderful wave of nostalgia to anyone’s day, especially those living with Dementia.
 To enjoy the benefits this comforting activity can bring, we advise selecting a simple, easy-to-prepare recipe that is easy to follow and make.
 People with dementia can be trusted with prep work alongside supervision.
 When executed in a safe and secure environment, cooking and baking, and recreating recipes passed down through generations can help rekindle important memories, feeling a sense of self worth when cooking for others and enjoying delicious food by the end of it.

 No-bake recipes can also serve the same purpose while reducing safety risks.
 You can discover top no-bake dessert recipes recommended by the BBC.

 A simple but highly effective activity to enjoy during the wintertime is to cosy up under a blanket and watch a movie.
 A movie has the power to bring a group of people together and allow them to share emotions and is a great conversation starter.
 This type of activity is great for everyone, especially those living with Dementia.